THREE STAGES OF ADVANCING

 1) SHINSA: Judging; examination; investigation.
 Your abilities are evaluated and you are certified the appropriate rank.

-2) HAPPYO: Announcement; publication of the Shinsa results.
+2) HAPPYO: Announcement; posting the Shinsa results.
 A time to congratulate those who have advanced in rank.
-Most obvious indications of the results are publication in the newsletter, and the new rank itself, which may now be worn.
+Most obvious signs of the results are listing in the newsletter, nameplate moved up on the nafuda, and the new rank itself, which may now be worn.

 3) KAISETSU: Explanation; interpretation; commentary on the Shinsa.
 An evaluation of one's strong points and weaknesses.
 This gives the student a gauge as to improvement, and should be viewed as a valuable learning experience.